 I can already tell you have good taste, after all, you chose the majestic Tulum to be the place to have your wedding!
-Mexico’s best kept secret is quickly becoming more and more well known due to its gorgeous beaches, amazing bohemian atmosphere, and welcoming locals.
+Or maybe, you just happened to find my blog about 5 reasons to have a wedding in Tulum.
+Either way, you’ve made an awesome choice.
+Mexico’s best-kept secret is quickly becoming more and more well known due to its gorgeous beaches, amazing bohemian atmosphere, and welcoming locals.
 After my first few hours in Mexico, I was already dreaming of where I might photograph a couple for a Tulum elopement.
 Knowing where to get married is one item off the checklist but there’s so much more to consider, it’s hard to even know where to start!
 I’m a newlywed myself so the memory of having to plan a wedding almost entirely by myself is still painfully fresh.
-Luckily, I get to share advice from my own experience, as well as my wealth of experience from being a destination wedding photographer for so many years.
-Here’s a few pieces of advice I would’ve given myself for a Tulum wedding as well as tips on how to make the most of your time there!
+Luckily, I get to share advice from my own experience as a Tulum wedding photographer, as well as my wealth of experience from being a destination wedding photographer for so many years.
+Here are a few pieces of advice I would’ve given myself for a Tulum wedding as well as tips on how to make the most of your time there!

 Where to Stay in Tulum

-I’m writing this after just having a 45 minute conversation with a friend about her upcoming destination wedding in Seville, one of the wonders of Spain, the capital city of Andalusia, in the southern region of the country.
-One of her biggest issues when searching for a wedding photographer was uncertainty about whether to bring one from the US or find one in Europe, whether to hire a team or an individual, how far out of her budget she was willing to go if she found a destination wedding photographer she really loved and the list goes on and on!
+I’m writing this after just having a 45-minute conversation with a friend about her upcoming destination wedding in Seville, one of the wonders of Spain, the capital city of Andalusia, in the southern region of the country.
+One of her biggest issues when searching for a destination wedding photographer was uncertainty about whether to bring one from the US or find one in Europe, whether to hire a team or an individual, how far out of her budget she was willing to go if she found a destination wedding photographer she really loved and the list goes on!
 This gave me even more insight into how much consideration goes into choosing any photographer, let alone a destination wedding photographer in Mexico.
-Her questions are ones I’ve found to be important to a lot of the brides I’ve worked with, so I’ll be answering them below!
+Her questions are ones I’ve found to be important to the brides I’ve worked with, so I’ll be answering them below!

 Local vs Foreign:

 At the end of the day, it’s hard to wrong with a Tulum wedding.
 Unless a tropical storm strikes your wedding ceremony, there’s little that could get in the way of a memorable day for you and your guests.
 I haven’t heard any horror stories from a Tulum wedding photographer about something going wrong so badly it ruined the wedding, so even if something does go wrong, have no fear!
-If you’re here reading this, it means you’re doing research and you’re already headed in the right direction in the planning and decision making process.
+If you’re here reading this, it means you’re doing research and you’re already headed in the right direction in the planning and decision-making process.
 Ultimately, there are only so many questions a destination wedding photographer can answer, even one who’s shot over 100 weddings so keep digging or reach out if any questions have been left unanswered.
 A beach wedding in Tulum is a fantasy for some couples, so if you’re envisioning the perfect getaway, I can promise you will not be disappointed.
 Tulum is such a magical place, a jungle haven that often leaves people different than when they arrived.
 Answering questions or giving advice for those still in the early stages of planning is something I consider a privilege and would be happy to go further in depth for anyone who may need it!
-Whether a Tulum destination wedding is one of a dozen locations still being weighed or if you’re ready to book a Tulum wedding photographer, I encourage you to reach out via email or my direct line, 786-270-8527 with any questions or comments.
-Hoping you have a fantastic wedding and just as importantly, a stress-free planning process!
+Whether a Tulum destination wedding is one of a dozen locations still being weighed or if you’re ready to book a Tulum wedding photographer, I encourage you to reach out by filling out a form submission or to my direct line, 786-270-8527 with any questions or comments.